Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Here is what is in all of the bins in our Sprinter Van Garage

-Outside Van also built a custom slide out gear tray that can we can use for more bins, additional gear, or our two Specialized e-mountain bikes.
-With my pregnancy, we aren’t currently traveling with our bikes, but the gear slider is especially awesome because it makes it so much easier to load our bikes or bins into the back of the van.
-It also allows for easier access to gear bins without having to crawl around under the bed.
+Outside Van also built a custom slide-out gear tray that could we can use for more bins, additional gear, or mountain bikes.
+The gear slider made it so much easier to load all of this stuff into the back of the van.
+It also allowed for easier access to gear bins without having to crawl around under the bed.

 Gear organization and a gear slider in the garage of a 170" 4x4 Sprinter Van conversion built for outdoor adventure